jennyc8842/sep11-freedom-project/entries/entry02.md

 The skills that I used are <b>creativity</b> and <b>consideration</b>.

 I used <b>creativity</b> when I had to find ways to make my program different and unique than other programs similar to mine.
-I had to think of ways that could make users come and check out my program, and to do that- I have to think outside the box by asking myself if I were a user, what would interest me to try this new program.
-So, I started to check out multiple programs similar to my ideas and see what made them successful, or easy to use.
+I had to think of ways that could make users come and check out my program and to do that, I have to think outside the box by asking myself if I were a user, what would interest me to try this new program, or what are some ways to make this program easily assessible, So, I started to check out multiple programs similar to my ideas and see what made them successful, or easy to use.
 For example, I could add in a dark mode feature for users to those who like the background dark, or I could add something that organizes the list of music I made from EarSketch for it to be easily assessed.
 This would prevent the hassle of checking every music to see what genre they are in.